zomp/book/README.md

 #### Of-line HTML Application

-Download the application from the repository and place into your device.
-Run by your Internet browser.
+[Download](https://github.com/zomp/book/archive/master.zip) the application from the repository, place into your device and run by your Internet browser.
+Or simply visit the __[current application demo](http://zomp.github.io/book/www/)__ via your mobile browser and the application should be saved into your device automatically.

 #### On-line HTML Application

-The current application version is available on its [GitHub Page](http://zomp.github.io/book/www/).
+The __[current application demo](http://zomp.github.io/book/www/)__ is available on its [GitHub Pages](http://zomp.github.io/book/).

 Supported Systems
 -----------------